How to Play?

 Touch Rugby, also known as Touch or Touch Football, is very simple to play.
 Here are the basics of how to play:

-• Co-Ed Teams consist of up to 12 players with a maximum of 6 players on the field at any time (minimum of one player on the field must be female and at least one male).
+• Co-Ed Teams (aka Mixed) consist of up to 12 players with a maximum of 6 players on the field at any time (minimum of one player on the field must be female and at least one male).

 • Players may interchange from the side of the field as often as they wish with the exception of when an intercept or line break situation.